 The Company may terminate Dr. Aklog's employment with "cause" (as such term is defined in the employment agreement) or without cause upon 60 days' notice (except that the Company must give 180 days' notice to Dr. Aklog during the initial term of his employment agreement).
 Dr. Aklog may terminate his employment with "good reason" (as such term is defined in the employment agreement) or without good reason upon 30 days' notice to the Company.
 The definition of good reason in the employment agreement includes, among other things, any termination by Dr. Aklog within 60 days following a "change of control" (as such term is defined in the employment agreement).
 If Dr. Aklog's employment is terminated by the Company without cause or by him with good reason, he is entitled to receive his base salary through the date of termination and for a period of 12 months thereafter (or for 24 months thereafter, in the event the termination occurs within 60 days following a change of control), a pro rata portion of his current year target bonus amount, all valid expense reimbursements, health insurance coverage for up to 12 months, and all accrued but unused vacation pay.
-If Dr. Aklog's employment is termination, a pro rata portion of any current year target bonus amount, all earned but unpaid prior year annual bonuses, all valid expense reimbursements, and all accrued but unused vacation pay.
-If Dr. Aklog's employment is terminated but unused vacation pay.
-If Dr. Aklog's employment is terminated but unused vacation pay.
-If Dr. Aklog's employment is terminated but unused vacation pay.
-If Dr. Aklog's employment prime year target bonus amount, all valid expense reimbursements, and all accrued but unused vacation pay.
+If Dr. Aklog's employment is terminated due to his death or disability, he is entitled to his base salary through the date of termination, a pro rata portion of any current year target bonus amount, all earned but unpaid prior year annual bonuses, all valid expense reimbursements, and all accrued but unused vacation pay.
 If Dr. Aklog's employment is terminated by the Company with cause or by him without good reason, he will be entitled only to his base salary through the date of termination, all valid expense reimbursements and certain accrued but unused vacation pay.